sourcegraph/handbook/content/departments/data-analytics/reports.md

 To find content you may be interested in, we recommend subscribing to "boards" that are relevant to you.
 Boards are collections of dashboards and looks related to a specific team or initative.
 We've curated these boards to make it easy for you to browse content for the teams/iniatives you're interested in.

 A few of these boards are listed below, but our boards are evolving every day, so we recommend browsing our boards in Looker directly.
-You can do this by going to your looker homepage (from wherever you are in looker, click the logo in the top left corner to go to your homepage!) then click the “+” next to “Boards” in the left navigation menu and select “Browse all boards”
+You can do this by going to the menu (from wherever you are in looker, click the three lines in the top left to go to the menu!) then click the “+” next to “Boards” in the left navigation menu and select “Browse all boards”

 **Team boards**